 Although micronutrients are needed in relatively small quantities for optimum plant growth and production, their deficiencies induce a great disruption in different physiological and metabolic processes in the plant.
-The situation has been forced with the introduction of high yielding crop varieties and intensive cropping system.
+The situation has been forced with the introduction of high yielding crop varieties and intensive cropping system (Harborne JB 1973).
 As the demands of nutrients for higher yields proliferation and plant requirements for major nutrients are only met micronutrient deficiencies are likely to become acute.
-In Dhaka soil , the deficiency of micronutrients like Zn, B, and Mo have been reported both by farmers, extension and research workers .
+In Dhaka soil , the deficiency of micronutrients like Zn, B, and Mo have been reported both by farmers, extension and research workers (Hatwar GP et al 2003).
 Low seed yield, due to deficiency of above micronutrients, have been well renowned due to several reasons such as flower and fruit drop, low harvest index and poor vegetative growth.

 Phytochemical studies conducted on this plant revealed the presence of lignans, phenolics acids, flavonoids, saponins and alkaloids (Hassan and Umar 2004).
-The Proximate composition and mineral analysis of sesame seeds both whole and decupled at different part of the world has been determined (Hui 1996; Obiajunwa et al. 2005; Uaboi et al. 2008).
+The Proximate composition and mineral analysis of sesame seeds both whole and decupled at different part of the world has been determined (Hui 1996; Obiajunwa et al. 2005; Ugboi et al. 2008).

 The role of different micronutrients has been well recognized in plant metabolism.
 Zinc (Zn), as micronutrients, is tangled in the biosynthesis of auxins, indole -3- acetic acid.
 It participates in the metabolism of plant as an activator of several enzymes.
 Boron (B) is involved in the carbohydrate transport within the plant which helps in translocation of sugar and DNA synthesis in meristems.
 Also it has been concerned in cellular differentiation and development, nitrogen metabolism, fertilization, active salt absorption, hormone metabolism, water relations, fat metabolism, phosphorus metabolism and photosynthesis (Mortvedt et al., 1999).
 Therefore, the steady amount of macro nutrients and Zn was found to increase stem height and nodes for capsule development in sesame.
-Major micronutrients like nitrogen, phosphorus and potassium along with micronutrients such as zinc and manganese are influencing the growth and yield of sesame.
+Major micronutrients like nitrogen, phosphorus and potassium along with micronutrients such as zinc and manganese are influencing the growth and yield of sesame (Babaeian et al., 2011).

 Cobalt (Co) being a beneficial element is known to cause irreversible damage to a number of vital metabolic ingredients of plant cell and cell membrane.
-However it has been known for many years that Cobalt is an essential element for humans, animals and prokaryotes, but the physiological function for this element in higher plants has not been identified.
-The Cobalt-containing vitamin B12 does not occur in plants deficient with cobalt.
+However it has been known for many years that cobalt is an essential element for humans, animals and prokaryotes, but the physiological function for this element in higher plants has not been identified.
+The cobalt-containing vitamin $B{12}$ does not occur in plants deficient with cobalt.
+Although normal cobalt concentrations in plants are found to be as low as 0.1-10 mg g-1 dry weights, its beneficial role as a trace element has been described by (Bakkaus et al., 2005).
+Iron (Fe) plays important role in biological redox system, enzyme activation and transferring oxygen in nitrogen fixation.
+Copper (Cu) is vital for physiological redox processes, pollen viability and lignification's (Marschner, 1998).
+Thus trace elements are necessary for the normal metabolic functions of the plant, but at higher concentrations, these metals are toxic and may severely interfere with physiological and biochemical purposes.

-Therefore, the present study aimed to provide information on the chemical structure, available nutrients and the physicochemical properties of the oil extracted from the seed of S. indicum.
-Keeping all the above facts into consideration, present enquiry has been undertaken to study the effect of micronutrients applied as foliar spray, on metabolism, growth and yield of sesame crop with the following objectives.
+Therefore, the present study aimed to provide information on the chemical composition, available nutrients and the physicochemical properties of the oil extracted from the seed of S. indicum.
+Keeping all the above fact into consideration, present enquiry has been undertaken to study the effect of micronutrients applied as foliar spray, on metabolism, growth and yield of sesame crop with the following objectives.